Ameobea/homepage/src/blog/boolean-logic-with-neural-networks.md

 To resolve these issues, I created a modified version of the Ameo function which is created out of scaled, shifted, and reflected segments of `y = x^4` instead of `y = x`.
 I also changed it from having a gradient of 0 at its edges to being optionally "leaky" in the same way as the [Leaky ReLU](https://paperswithcode.com/method/leaky-relu).
 The leakyness does introduce a very small amount of imprecision for some functions, though, and it is negligible.

+This new version has the benefit of having much more of its range near the target values of 1 and -1.
+There are many more "almost exact" solutions available, and the gradients are steeper leading to them which makes learning faster.

 One new issue it created, though, is that the modified function had regions where the gradient was very close to 0 in some small points of the domain.
 This can cause gradient descent to get "stuck" at those points, slowing down learning.
 As a solution, I created a final version of the function which interpolates between `y=x^4` and `y=x` with a configurable mix factor:

 <iframe src="http://localhost:3040/activationPlot?interpolatedAmeo=1" class="iframe-mobile-scale" loading="lazy" style="display: block;outline:none;border:1px solid #888;box-sizing:border-box; width: 430px; overflow: hidden; height: 370px; margin-left: auto; margin-right: auto"></iframe>